Skip to content

 • Any getter whose name starts with _

-See Internals for how the dependency tracker and cache work.
+See Internals for how rendering and reconciliation work.

 Released under the ISC license.